sbt/sbt-native-packager/src/sphinx/formats/linux.rst

       with multiple lines."""

-Enable the debian plugin to activate the native package implementation.
+Enable the linux plugin to activate the native package implementation.

 .. code-block:: scala